whatsplay/whatsapp-play/README.md

 Check more about contribution guidelines [here](https://www.github.com/rpotter12/whatsapp-play/CONTRIBUTION.md)

 ## Disclaimer
 This software is for educational purpose only.
 Keeping eye on a innocent person can make person's life stressful.
+Please don't use it for personal uses.

 ## License
 [![License](https://img.shields.io/github/license/rpotter12/whatsapp-play.svg)](https://github.com/rpotter12/whatsapp-play/blob/master/README.md)